jr3cermak/particle/libraries/wolfssl/PORTING.md

 This port is based on release version 3.11.0

+# 2017-07-18

+In the Particle framework, when you try to combine wolfssl and wolfmqtt, we have certain conflicts that we need to avoid.
+We will now bring in wolfmqtt into wolfssl piecemeal so we can avoid breakage.

 # Unpacking

 Run the script in IDE/ARDUINO to setup the code base (wolfssl-arduino.sh).